 If you carry credit card debt from month to month, you don’t have a grace period.
 Interest is accumulating every single day.
-There are slightly different ways that card issuers calculate this — it’s often a daily periodic interest rate applied to your daily balance — but the main point is that if you have credit card debt, interest is constantly accruing and paying sooner is always better than waiting until later.
+There are slightly different ways that card issuers calculate this — it’s often a daily periodic interest rate applied to your daily balance — but the main point is that if you have credit card debt, interest is constantly accruing. and paying sooner is always better than waiting until later.

 If you pay your entire credit card statement balance, then the next month you should benefit from a grace period.
-The CARD Act mandates that if issuers have grace periods, and they typically do, then they must last at least 21 days.
+The Credit CARD Act mandates that if issuers have grace periods, and they typically do, then they must last at least 21 days.
 For example, one of my credit cards emailed me a statement on Dec.
 8. Since I paid the entire balance the previous month, I won’t be charged any interest if I pay in full by Jan.
 5.

 Cardholders who pay in full can ride the float even longer, depending on when they made their purchases.
-Expanding upon my previous example, if I made a purchase on Dec.
+Expanding on my previous example, if I made a purchase on Dec.
 9, that bill wouldn’t even arrive until Jan.
 8, and I’d be interest-free until Feb.
 5 (again, assuming I paid in full the previous month).

 Still, I like paying my credit cards much more often than that.

-Start a payday ritual of an extra mid-month payment
+Start a payday ritual of an extra midmonth payment

 Extra payments also help you monitor your budget

 If your cards are “out of sight, out of mind,” you might have a nasty surprise waiting for you when the statement arrives.
-That’s especially true this time of year thanks to holiday shopping, travel, parties and so forth.
-Even if you don’t like the extra mid-month payment idea, at the very least, you should be logging into your credit card issuers’ apps and websites every week or so to keep tabs on your spending.
+That’s especially true this time of year, thanks to holiday shopping, travel, parties and so forth.
+Even if you don’t like the extra midmonth payment idea, at the very least, you should be logging in to your credit card issuers’ apps and websites every week or so to keep tabs on your spending.
 Look for fraudulent transactions while you’re at it.

-Credit and debit cards can help you map out your spending habits because they provide a digital and/or paper trail.
+Credit and debit cards can help you map out your spending habits because they provide a digital or paper trail.
 When we spend cash, sometimes it’s hard to remember where all that money went.
 And once you know where you’ve been, you’ll be better equipped to set your future course.